 Children younger than six years are especially vulnerable to lead as exposure can have serious permanent effects on neurological and physical development.
 Signs and symptoms in children include developmental delay, lower IQ, learning difficulties, irritability, loss of appetite, weight loss, sluggishness, fatigue, abdominal pain, vomiting, constipation, hearing loss, seizures, and pica (eating things that are not food).
 Signs and symptoms of lead poisoning could occur from current exposures or latently, long after previous exposures.
 Many signs and symptoms of lead poisoning can be misidentified or go unnoticed.
-The only way to determine lead poisoning is with a blood test. ^[23, 24, 25]
+The only way to determine lead poisoning is with a blood test. ^[28, 29, 30]

 In adults, lead poisoning can be dangerous.
-EBLL of lead can result in high blood pressure, joint and muscle pain, difficulties with memory or concentration, headache, abdominal pain, mood disorders, reduced sperm count, and abnormal sperm in males. ^[24, 25]
+Elevated blood lead levels (EBLL) can result in high blood pressure, joint and muscle pain, difficulties with memory or concentration, headache, abdominal pain, mood disorders, reduced sperm count, and abnormal sperm.^[29, 30]

 Pregnant females exposed to lead can pass lead to their fetus in utero.
 This exposure before birth can cause babies to be born prematurely, have lower birth weights, and have slowed growth and development.
-Elevated blood lead levels (EBLL) during pregnancy can cause miscarriage and stillbirth.
-Lead can also be passed from mother to baby through breastmilk. ^[24, 25]
+EBLL during pregnancy can cause miscarriage and stillbirth.
+Lead can also be passed from mother to baby through breastmilk. ^[29, 30]

-Image 1 Baby engaging in object-to-mouth behavior
+Image 1: Baby engaging in object-to-mouth behavior

-Image 2 Baby engaging in hand-to-mouth behavior
+Image 2: Baby engaging in hand-to-mouth behavior

-Figure 1 Taken from Adair County (MO) Health Department.
+Figure 1: Taken from Adair County (MO) Health Department.
 Outlines at what level of lead per deciliter of blood adverse health effects can occur.
 There is no safe level of lead in the blood.